dsabdrashitov/lua-win-pipe/README.md

 # lua-win-pipe
 Lua wrapper for windows named pipes.
+This library covers only small set of functions from <windows.h> which is needed to interoperate with Named Pipes in Windows.
+Example of using the library is given in files [sample-client.lua][sample-client] and [sample-server.lua][sample-server].

-Need it for translating of some api from Lua to Python, but have found no appropriate existing solution.
-So will try to implement it myself.
+[sample-client]: sample-client.lua
-For now there is no working code in this repo.
+[sample-server]: sample-server.lua